 1. Scope

 1.2.
-By purchasing tickets for the Bayreuth Festival, the Purchaser acknowledges these Terms and Conditions of Business and Use for the 2024 Bayreuth Festival (Version “Online Instant Purchase”) as binding for both himself and all visitors to the performances who have received tickets from him for personal use as a result of his purchase.
+By purchasing tickets for the Bayreuth Festival, the Purchaser acknowledges these Terms and Conditions of Business and Use for the 2025 Bayreuth Festival (“Online Instant Purchase” version) as binding for both themselves and all visitors to the performances who have received tickets from them for personal use as a result of their purchase.
 Once a contract to attend an event has been concluded and one or more admission tickets have been purchased, these Terms and Conditions will be deemed to have been agreed to.

 1.3.
-If the Purchaser (additionally) acquires one or more tickets for a third party (accompanying person), the Purchaser must expressly inform the accompanying person of the application and content of these General Terms and Conditions as well as of the need to disclose information to BF in accordance with the provisions of these General Terms and Conditions; by taking possession of and using the ticket, the accompanying person or visitor who receives tickets for personal use from the Purchaser as a result of the latter’s ticket order agrees to the Terms and Conditions applying between him or her and BF.
+If the Purchaser (additionally) acquires one or more tickets for a third party (accompanying person), the Purchaser must expressly inform the accompanying person of the application and content of these General Terms and Conditions as well as of the need to disclose information to BF in accordance with the provisions of these General Terms and Conditions; by taking possession of and using the ticket, the accompanying person or Visitor who receives tickets for personal use from the Purchaser as a result of the latter’s ticket order agrees to the Terms and Conditions applying between them and BF.

 2. Admission prices and charges